 Why is this medication prescribed?

-Disopyramide is used to treat abnormal heart rhythms (arrhythmias).
+Disopyramide is used to treat certain types of irregular heartbeats).
 Disopyramide is in a class of medications called antiarrhythmic medications.
 It works by making your heart more resistant to abnormal activity.

 How should this medicine be used?

 Disopyramide comes as a capsule and an extended-release (long-acting) capsule to take by mouth.
-Immediate-acting disopyramide may be taken 3 to 4 times a day.
-The extended-release capsule is usually taken twice a day.
+Disopyramide capsules may be taken every 6 or 8 hours.
+The extended-release capsule is usually taken every 12 hours.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take disopyramide exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Swallow the extended-release capsules; do not cut, crush, or chew them.
+Swallow the extended-release capsules; do not open, crush, or chew them.